solidi/writing/writing-ideas.md

     1. If we ever get to mars
 1. Some small "historical" write up that goes deep but at the same time enlightening
     1. Example is [The History of 'Ampersand'](https://www.merriam-webster.com/words-at-play/the-history-of-ampersand)
-1. The Honest Truth About Remote Work
+1. Memoirs of Remote Work
+    1. Ping-pong between the trip and the thinking
     1. Wrap it around the story of walking in Brooklyn
     1. Seeking relationships outside the home
     1. Distillation of all work